 Admittance into the 2018 Facilitator Training Workshop will be decided via an Application process.
 Click here to complete an application form.
-Applications are due by April 1, 2018.
-The POGIL Project will inform applicants if they are accepted into the workshop no later than April 15, 2018.
-Registration for accepted applicants only will open on April 15, 2018.
+Applications will continue to be accepted until May 4th.
+The POGIL Project will inform applicants of their status no later than May 11th.

 The workshop is designed for those who attended the 2014, 2015, 2016 or 2017 Regional workshops, the 2017 National Conference for Advanced POGIL Practitioners (NCAPP) or those who have previous POGIL workshop experience.
 Participants will be prepared and encouraged to run a 1/2 inquiry-based learning workshop on their home campuses at the conclusion of this 3-day experience.

 The workshop will be held at the University of St. Thomas beginning on Tuesday, July 24, 2018 at 8:30 a.m. and ending at Noon on Thursday, July 26, 2018.
 Participants should plan to arrive on Monday, July 23, 2018 for registration and check-in.

 REGISTRATION COST: The registration fee is $800 which includes registration, materials, on-campus housing for the nights of July 23rd, 24th & 25th (checking out on the 26th), 3 breakfasts, 3 lunches and 3 dinners.
 A limited number of need-based scholarships are available for those who do not have professional development funds.
 Space is limited to 20 attendees.

 WORKSHOP LOCATION: University of St. Thomas, 2115 Summit Avenue, St. Paul, MN 55015